soplwang/promiseejs/README.md

 });
 ```

-And use the cornerstone `then`, that combines stand-alone error and success continuations into node.js style callback:
+Or use the cornerstone `then`, that combines stand-alone error and success continuations into node.js style callback:

 ```javascript
 const then = require('promisee').then;